Chandra Shekhar Dubey

-Chandra Shekhar Dubey (born 2 January 1946) also known as Dadai Dubey was a Cabinet minister in Jharkhand government.
+Chandra Shekhar Dubey (died 10 July 2025), also known as Dadai Dubey, was an Indian politician who served as a cabinet minister in the Jharkhand government.
 He was an elected MLA of Bishrampur (Vidhan Sabha constituency).
-Dadai Dubey is a member of the Indian National Congress political party.
+Dadai Dubey was a member of the Indian National Congress political party.
 Chandrashekhar Dubey was also member of the 14th Lok Sabha of India.
 He represented the Dhanbad constituency of Jharkhand.
 Chandrashekhar Dubey was made the state rural development minister in Jharkhand in Hemant Soren government in August 2013.
-Dubey was also the general secretary of Rashtiya Koyla Mazdoor Sangh affiliated to INTUC.
+Dubey was also the general secretary of Rashtiya Koyla Mazdoor Sangh affiliated with INTUC.
 Chandrashekhar Dubey was also a senate member of Nilamber Pitamber University, nominated by Hon'ble Speaker of Jharkhand Legislative Assembly.
 In July 2015, Dadai Dubey was arrested for misbehaving with the police and was sent to judicial custody.